 The answer is kinda-sorta.
 Unlike regular lasagna which is layers of ricotta, bolognese and lasagna sheets, this Southwestern Lasagna is made up of layers of tortillas, Mexican cheeses and taco meat.
 Same concept but totally different flavor profile.
 It's basically a cheesy chicken Mexican lasagna and I am here for it.

-I use whole green chiles instead of pasta, ground turkey mixed with taco seasoning instead of a bolognese sauce and tons of Old El Paso refried beans and tortillas, tomatoes and corn as the filling.
+I use flour tortilla instead of pasta, ground turkey mixed with taco seasoning instead of a bolognese sauce and tons of refried beans and green chiles, plus tomatoes and corn as the filling.
 Top it off with your favorite cheese and it’ s game time!
 You’ll love this one!
-You can also do a 1 for 1 swap with chicken if you’d prefer that instead of turkey.

 AND.... if you're feeling fancy, smack a big spoonful of guacamole on top when it's time to eat!